soot-oss/SootUp/docs/tool_setup.md

 # From Prototype to an intuitive Tool

-`How was the parameter order again?`
+**How was the parameter order again?**
 For a lot of cli tools we see an arbitrary order of cli parameters, different options for giving a working directory etc..
-So in the wild you can see a lot from run.sh/run.bat to make files just to reorder arguments and calling a tool.
+So in the wild you can see a lot from run.sh/run.bat to make files just to reorder arguments to execute a tool.

 In SootUp we thought we could help on improving this madness while saving your time.

 The command line parser mimics the options the java executable accepts - at least for what is supported by SootUp.

-Dependencies:
+This makes it very simple to just copy the execution paramaters you use for execution, to use them more or less as is four the analysis tool.

+### Dependencies
 === "Maven"
     ```maven
     <dependency>